bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 ```

 ### SCA
-Depending on the package manager there are different ways to suppress CVEs.
+CVEs can be suppressed using `--skip-check CKV_CVE_2022_1234` to suppress a specific CVE for that run or `--skip-cve-package package` to skip all CVEs for a specific package.

+For inline suppressions, depending on the package manager there are different ways to suppress CVEs.
 You can either suppress a CVE for all packages, all CVEs for a package or specific CVE for a package.
+Today, only requirements.txt is supported.

 #### Python - requirements.txt
 The skip comment can be anywhere